wren-lang/wren/doc/site/classes.markdown

     :::wren
     class Unicorn {
       - {
-        System.print("Negating a unicorn is weird")
+        System.print("Negating a unicorn is weird.")
       }
     }